-- Provider Number
+- Provider number;

-- Date of Payment
+- Date of payment;

-- Control Number
+- Control number;

-- Recipient Name and Identification Number
+- Recipient name and identification number;

-- Date of Service
+- Date of service;

-- Amount Paid
+- Amount paid; and

-- Reason for Refund
+- Reason for refund.

 In cases where the provider sends in one refund check for multiple recipients/claims, providers should keep a current record of all claims associated with their refund check.
-The provider should closely monitor all subsequent RA's to ensure that all adjustments/voids associated with the one refund check have been posted and accounted for and posted by the provider.
+The provider should closely monitor all subsequent RAs to ensure that all adjustments/voids associated with the one refund check have been posted and accounted for the provider.

-Refunds should be made payable to the Department of Health and Hospitals and mailed to the attention of DHH Payment Management Section (Refer to Appendix B for contact information).
+Refunds should be made payable to LDH and mailed to the attention of LDH Payment Management Section (Refer to Appendix B for contact information).